412

 Lafleur 2015 98p

-Tasted four times - last time in May 2019.
+I tasted it four times, the last time in May 2019.
 Not consistent notes.
-In April 2016, it was surprisingly light in colour, a land ot of oak, a fine potential was unquestionably there, but this wasn't proved at all during my tasting that day.
+In April 2016, it was surprisingly light in color, with plenty of oak, and a fine potential was unquestionably there, but this wasn't proved at all during my tasting that day.
 92+p.
-Retasted in O October 2016 and entirely another story.
-An iron fist in velvety glove, almost brutal at the palate with enormous intensity and concentration.
-Stunning richness, structure and depth.
+Retasted in October 2016, and entirely another story.
+An iron fist in a velvety glove, almost brutal at the palate, with enormous intensity and concentration.
+Stunning richness, structure, and depth.
 Another legend is on the way.
 99p.
-A tad subdued in March 2017, not as silky as 2016.
+A tad subdued in March 2017, not as silky as in 2016.
 96-97p.
-After bottling, this wine switched on aftThickners. thick, fat, lot of fruit and tannin, creamy and sophisticated.
+After bottling, this wine took off.
+Thick, fatty, creamy, and sophisticated, with a lot of fruit and tannin.
 99p.

 Lafleur 2014 96p

-Tasted twice - last time in October 2016.
+I tasted it twice, last time in October 2016.
 Consistent notes.
-Rich with strong structure, fabulous ripeness of fruit, great underlying acidity, dense fat, great complexity and long finish.
+It boasts a strong structure, fabulous fruit ripeness, great underlying acidity, density, and richness, with remarkable complexity and a long finish.
 A classic one for the property!

 Lafleur 2013 (barrel sample) 95p

-Tasted in April 2014.
-This wine greatlyitted a lot from a late harvest of Cabernet Franc (mid-October) with vast quantities of black fruit, strong backbone and elastic structure, minerality and long persistent finish.
+Tasted in April 2014, this wine greatly benefited from a late harvest of Cabernet Franc (mid-October).
+It has vast quantities of black fruit, a strong backbone, an elastic structure, minerality, and a long, persistent finish.
 Beautiful work in this challenging vintage.

 Lafleur 2012 (barrel sample) 94p

-Tasted three times - last time in April 2014.
+Tasted three times, last time in April 2014.
 Consistent notes.
-This wine has put on weight and intensity since primeur tasting in April 2013.
+This wine has gained weight and intensity since its first tasting in April 2013.
 Chocolate/cocoa on the nose, aromatic, very friendly, silky fruit and tannin, great structure and length.
-More elegance and finesse here than power and muscles.
-Not willing to show all its qualities in April 2014, but I've to be patient.
+There is more elegance and finesse here than power and muscles.
+It was unwilling to show all its qualities in April 2014, but I had to be patient.

 Lafleur 2011 96p

-Tasted five times - last time in March 2015.
+I tasted it five times, the last time in March 2015.
 Consistent notes.
-For me, it's the best wine in the Pomerol in the 2011 vintage.
-Jacques Guinaudeau made a fantastic 2011, aing almost the quality of the 2010 vintage here.
-Extremely dense and tight, full of black cherries, very sophisticated and refined, an exceptional balanheavytween fatty, ripe tannins and perfectly ripe fruit, stunning aftertaste that goes on and on.
+It's the best wine in Pomerol in the 2011 vintage.
+Jacques Guinaudeau made a fantastic 2011, reaching almost the quality as the 2010 vintage here.
+Extremely dense and tight, full of black cherries, this wine is sophisticated and refined, displaying an exceptional balance between rich, ripe tannins and perfectly ripe fruit.
+It has a stunning aftertaste that lingers on.
 Breathtaking stuff.

 Lafleur 2010 99p

-Tasted twice - last time in September 2013.
+I tasted this wine twice, the last time in September 2013.
 Consistent notes.
-This wine had a strong backbone and dark cherries covered by Valrhona chocolate.
-Thick black cherry fruit and fat tannin at a perfect level of ripeness, chocolate/cacao powder onexcellent, great structure, deeply structured and sophisticated, silky tannin and fruit on the palate, fabulous finish.
+This wine has a strong backbone and is characterized by a dark cherry flavor, complemented by Valrhona chocolate.
+It has thick, black cherry fruit and fat tannin at a perfect level of ripeness, with a chocolate/cacao powder aroma, excellent depth, and a deeply structured and sophisticated profile.
+A fabulous finish complements the silky tannin and fruit on the palate.
 Wonderful stuff.

 Lafleur 2009 97+p

-Tasted three times - last time in September 2012.
+I tasted it three times, the last time in September 2012.
 Consistent notes.
-Thiintense was strong and multidimensional, with lots of sweet black cherries, abundant, ripe and sweet tannin, exquisite balance and sophisticated touch, richness and extremely long aftertastehintlight touch of alcohol on the fruit.
+It was intense and multidimensional on the nose, with lots of sweet black cherries, abundant ripe tannin, exquisite balance, a sophisticated touch, richness, and an extremely long aftertaste.
+There is a light touch of alcohol in the fruit.

-Tasted three times - last time in September 2012.
+Tasted three times, last time in September 2012.
 Consistent notes.
-This wine offered strength and power, ripe and silky tannins, exquisite balance and sophisticated touch, rich and a long aftertaste.
+This wine offered strength and power, with ripe and silky tannins, exquisite balance, and a sophisticated touch, resulting in a rich and long aftertaste.
 Very impressive.

 Lafleur 2007 (barrel sample) 92p

-Tasted twice - last time in April 2008.
-Consistent notes. sted a bit tight but with a splendid force of black cherries beautifully balanced by silky fat tannin, stunning structure and long finish.
+Tasted twice, last time in April 2008.
+Consistent notes.
+This wine was tight but possessed a splendid force of black cherries, beautifully balanced by silky, full tannin, stunning structure, and a long finish.

 Lafleur 2006 94p

-Tasted three times - last time in September 2012.
+Tasted three times, last time in September 2012.
 Consistent notes.
-It possessed a hugely aromatic nose of dark berries like blueberries and blackberries, was full-bodied, refined and had a large amount of ripe tannin.
-In September 2012, it was full of massive fruit and tannin, backward and with a persistent finish.
-Keep it for 10-15 years before drinking it.
+It possessed a hugely aromatic nose of dark berries, such as blueberries and blackberries, was full-bodied, refined, and had a substantial amount of ripe tannin.
+In September 2012, it was full of massive fruit and tannin, with a backward character and a persistent finish.
+Keep it for 10–15 years before drinking it.

 Lafleur 2005 100p

 Tasted six times - last time in March 2015.
 Consistent notes.
 You hear angels sing!
-2005 will be a worthy rival to the unforgettable 2000 vintage, with its depth, breathtaking richness and refinement.
+2005 will rival the impressive 2000 vintage's depth, breathtaking richness, and refinement.
 Very dark.
-An incredibly potent wine, an intense and sensual nose of wild cherries, almost essence stuff on nose and palate, velvety all over, mighty, iron fist structure and fantastic balance.
-It feels like this wine is just pure silk from start to end.
+It is an incredibly potent wine with an intense and sensual nose of wild cherries, almost an essence-like quality on both the nose and palate, velvety throughout, with a mighty, iron-fisted structure and fantastic balance.
+It feels like this wine is just pure silk from start to finish.
 Mind-boggling wine.

 Lafleur 2004 95p

-Tasted three times - last time in April 2007 when in the bottle.
+I tasted it three times, the last time in April 2007 when it was in the bottle.
 Consistent notes.
 60% Merlot + 40% Cabernet Franc.
-Dense dark red.
-Beautiful and sensual aromas of black fruit, intense, silky tannins, potent, long, and sophisticated.
+Dense, dark red.
+It has beautiful and sensual aromas of black fruit, is intense with silky tannins, and is potent, long, and sophisticated.
 Exceptional wine.

 Lafleur 2003 93p

-Tasted twice - last time in September 2012.
+Tasted twice, last time in September 2012.
 Consistent notes.
 50% Merlot and 50% Cabernet Franc.
-Very complex and intense nose of extremely ripe fruit, quite spicy and with a touch of heat.
-A splendidly structured and balanced wine, full-bodied and very long on the palate.
+It has a complex and intense nose of highly ripe fruit, is quite spicy, and has a touch of heat.
+It is a splendidly structured and balanced wine, full-bodied and very long on the palate.
 This was as it tasted from the barrel in 2004.
-In September 2012, it was powerful, black cherries, deep and sophisticated to start with.
-Gradually it got a slightly warm scent on the fruit, and tannin started to show more and more dryness.
-I'm not sure about keeping possibilities.
+In September 2012, it was a powerful, black cherry, deep and sophisticated to start with.
+Gradually, the fruit acquired a slightly warm scent, and tannin started to show more and more dryness.
+I'm still trying to figure out the possibilities.

 Lafleur 2002 93p

-Tasted twice - last time in April 2006.
+I tasted it twice, the last time in April 2006.
 Consistent notes.
 60% Merlot + 40% Cabernet Franc.
-Wonderfully aromatic and catchy nose, elegant on the palate with round tannins.
-Splendid structure and long aftertaste.
-Not as exciting as 2001, but who cares.
-An excellent wine for the vintage.
+Wonderfully aromatic and catchy nose, elegant on the palate with round tannins, splendid structure, and long aftertaste.
+It's more exciting than 2001, but who cares?
+Excellent wine for the vintage.

-Tasted seven times - last time in September 2012.
+I tasted it seven times, the last time in September 2012.
 Consistent notes.
 60% Merlot + 40% Cabernet Franc.
-This vintage has always been one of my favourite Lafleurs.
-A wine I always have adored, mainly because of its incredibly captivating nose of truffles, black fruit, richness, sophisticated touch and fabulous structure.
+This vintage has always been one of my favorite Lafleurs.
+I have always adored it, mainly because of its incredibly captivating nose of truffles, black fruit, richness, sophisticated touch, and fabulous structure.
 Utterly impressive stuff.

 Lafleur 2000 100p

-Tasted eight (!) times - last time in December 2016.
+Tasted eight (!) times—last time in December 2016.
 Consistent notes.
 A monumental piece of exceptional winemaking!
-You rarely taste such complete wine.
-Tons of truffles, thick, fat tannin, unbelievable complexity and richness, wild cherries, blueberries and blackberries in huge quantities.
+You rarely taste such a complete wine.
+Tons of truffles, thick, fat tannin, unbelievable complexity and richness, wild cherries, blueberries, and blackberries in huge quantities.
 Breathtaking wine.
 A pure legend being able to last for at least half a century!

-Tasted twice - last time in April 2006.
+I tasted it twice, last in April 2006.
 Consistent notes.
-A complete wine with exquisite complexity and finesse.
-Well-balanced and well-put-together, splendid depth and soft aftertaste.
-Stunning wine for the vintage, which should keep well for 10-15 years.
+It is a complete wine, characterized by exquisite complexity and finesse.
+It is well-balanced and well-put-together, with splendid depth and a soft aftertaste.
+It is a stunning wine for the vintage, which should keep well for 10–15 years.

-Tasted three times - last time in September 2012.
+Tasted three times, last time in September 2012.
 Consistent notes.
 Deep red.
-Strong and potent wine with great depth, iron-strong structure, ripe fruit, and ripe tannin.
+It is a strong and potent wine with great depth, a robust structure, ripe fruit, and well-integrated tannin.
 Very impressive indeed.
 A keeper.

-Tasted twice - last time in April 2006.
+I tasted it twice, last in April 2006.
 Consistent notes.
-On the light and elegant side with a fruity nose of raspberries.
-Quite well-defined on the palate with good structure and length.
-Will mature relatively quickly, which means 6-8 years.
+It is light and elegant, with a fruity nose of raspberries.
+It is pretty well-defined on the palate, with good structure and length.
+It will mature relatively quickly, which means it will take 6–8 years.

 Lafleur 1994 95p

 Tasted in November 2013.
-Tight and concentrated, powerful and rich.
-Excellent depth, balance and length.
+Tight and concentrated, potent and wealthy.
+Excellent depth, balance, and length.
 Firm finish.
-Many years to go.
-Jacques Guinaudeau did get max. out of his grapes in this vintage.
+There are many years to go.
+Jacques Guinaudeau did get the most out of his grapes in this vintage.
 Great effort.

 Lafleur 1989 96p

-Tasted twice - last time in September 2012.
+I tasted it twice, last time in September 2012.
 Consistent notes.
-Very intense and robust.
-Loads of superbly ripe fruit, kirsch liqueur, truffles and great depth on the palate.
-Wonderful structure and length.
-Exceptional wine.
+It is very intense and robust.
+There are loads of superbly ripe fruit, kirsch liqueur, truffles, and great depth on the palate.
+Excellent structure and length.
+This is an exceptional wine.

 Lafleur 1988 95p